Information

 Website analytics

-To understand user behaviour, you can track clicks on sequential navigation links through the original page path, the click URL, the click text, and a data attribute showing the action.
+To understand user behaviour, you can track clicks on sequential navigation links through:

 The Design System’s ‘tracking’ script adds the data attributes.